13suits/HardBank-frontend-v0.1/README.md

 ### `npm install chokidar`

+## Components and Config

+The front-end makes use of react across a multi-page website.
+Each page in the website is held in the components subfolder of the src folder.

+There are several blockchain applications present throughout the website, and each make heavy use of react-redux.
+Each application is stored as a .js file within the src folder, and has been exported as a function to the corresponding pages.

-As this is still a work in progress, the app is currently meant to be operate on the Rinkeby testnet.
+As denoted in the config.json, the applications on this website are meant to be operate on the Rinkeby testnet, as this is still a work in progress.

-There are three smart contracts that interact with the front-end:
+There are three smart contract addresses included in the config.json with their ABIs in config folder:
- - BranchNFT.sol -- this smart contract acts as the barcode for the product and is executable by anyone.
+ - BRANCH_NFT_ADDRESS -- this smart contract acts as the barcode for the product and is executable by anyone.
+   - corresponds to abi.json
- - $NFT.sol -- this smart contract is for the rewards token of the product and is also engaged in the claim function of the purchasing journey.
+ - TOKEN_ADDRESS -- this smart contract is for the rewards token of the product and is also engaged in the claim function of the purchasing journey.
+   - corresponds to token_abi.json
- - Payments.sol -- this smart contract is the payment splitter, designating how much each owner is due to receive and is executable only by the owners.
+ - PAYMENT_ADDRESS -- this smart contract is the payment splitter, designating how much each owner is due to receive and is executable only by the owners.

-Additionally, there is one smart contract that will be integrated soon:
+   - corresponds to payment_abi.json

+These functionalities are described in greater detail below.
+Additionally, we hope to integrate another smart contract soon:
- - TrunkNFT.sol -- this smart contract mints owners of the product -- i.e. an owner is defined as someone who holds an NFT minted from this contract.
+ - TRUNK_NFT_ADDRESS -- this smart contract mints the owners of the product, who have exclusive access to view and claim their share of cash proceeds from sales of the product in real time.

 ## Purpose